 Teaching kids to pray is one of the most important roles of Christian parents and Sunday school teachers.
 Read on for six simple but powerful tips for teaching children how to pray.

-I recently bought a book on Kindle called A Puritan Theology: Doctrine for Life.
+I recently read a book by Joel Beeke and Mark Jones called A Puritan Theology: Doctrine for Life.
 I assumed it was a traditional systematic theology book from a Puritan perspective.
-It addresses all the traditional topics you would find in any systematic theology book, but it also has a section called “theology in practice.”
-In that section, they have a chapter on “Walking Godly in the Home.”
-Such a great chapter—so much great stuff in there.
-I wanted to pass on to you the chapter on teaching your kids how to pray.
-It was such practical instruction but so helpful.
-I found myself nodding my head and convicted.
-I hope you find it as helpful as I did.
+It addresses all the traditional topics you find in any systematic theology book, but one section is called “theology in practice.”
+A chapter on “Walking Godly in the Home” has lots of great material.

-- Don’t reduce your prayers to self-centered, shallow petitions.
-Be direct.
-Spread your needs before God, plead your case, and ask for mercy.
+Don’t reduce prayers to self-centered, shallow petitions.
+Spread the needs before God, plead your case, and ask for mercy.

 5. Daily name children and their needs one by one.

 Be natural yet solemn.
 Speak clearly and reverently.